jhonda7/jhonda7.github.io/projects/project-3.md

 This valuable experiece taught me important skillsets needed to facillitate potential businesses.
 I managed to network within the community to gain insight and to expedite the formation of the non-profit.
 I learned valuable business leadership skills as well and learned how to properly declare a non-profit organization.

 (Physician, non-profit, and school name are omitted.
-Contact me for more information) For more information on sun safety, please visit: (https://www.ncbi.nlm.nih.gov/books/NBK537164/)
+Contact me for more information) For more information on sun safety, please [visit](https://www.ncbi.nlm.nih.gov/books/NBK537164/)